 Long-term incentives, provided through grants of stock options to the named executives and others, are intended to retain and motivate executives to seek to improve long-term stock market performance.
 Stock options are granted at the prevailing market price and will only have value if the Company's stock price increases.
 No option is exercisable during the first year after the date such option is granted.
 Thereafter, options are exercisable during the period thereof at such time or times and in such amount or amounts as determined by the Committee.
 No option may be exercised more than ten years from the date of its grant.
 Executives must be employed by the Company at the time of vesting in order to exercise options.
-There were no stock options awarded during fiscal 1995.
-During fiscal 1994, the Committee awarded the CEO stock options for 25,000 shares of the Company's Common Stock.
-The Chairman does not participate in the stock option program.
+There were no stock options awarded during fiscal 1996 or fiscal 1995.